Mountain Creek Park

 Why do we close the trails at Mountain Creek Park?

-It takes a while for new, natural surface trails like ours to set in and mature.
-Our trails are at highest risk for damage during and after inclement weather, when visitor traffic in wet conditions can cause erosion and rutting – and because they’re so shaded, they might take a little longer to be ready for safe exploring.
+Trails are dynamic and can change based on activity and conditions.
+Trails are at highest risk for damage during and after inclement weather, when visitor traffic in wet conditions can cause erosion and rutting – and because they’re so shaded, they might take a little longer to be ready for safe exploring.
+Trails can also experience a freeze-thaw cycle during periods of low temps, which makes them more susceptible to damage.
+When we experience any of these conditions, we will close our trails to help preserve them for your future enjoyment.
 If you’re planning a trip to our trails at Mountain Creek Park, we encourage you to be mindful of recent weather conditions and check our trail status ahead of time.

 Get a Georeferenced Trail Map